TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 <a id= createtableapi> </a>
 ### createTable

-Creates a SnappyData managed table.
-Any relation providers, that is the row, column etc., which are supported by SnappyData can be created here.
+Creates a TIBCO ComputeDB managed table.
+Any relation providers, that is the row, column etc., which are supported by TIBCO ComputeDB can be created here.

 **Syntax**